nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 If you use the RCP architecture (see :option:`CONFIG_OPENTHREAD_COPROCESSOR_RCP`), you can alternatively use ``ot-daemon`` or ``ot-cli`` with commands listed in `OpenThread CLI Reference`_.
 See :ref:`ug_thread_tools_ot_apps` for more information.

-Both NCP and RCP support communication with the kit using `PySpinel`_ commands.
+Both NCP and RCP support communication with the kit using `Pyspinel`_ commands.

 You can use your own application instead of the ones listed above, provided that it supports the Spinel communication protocol.